LuLi0077/AI/README.md

 ### Alexa_History_Skill
 build a fully functional skill for [Amazon’s Alexa](https://developer.amazon.com/alexa) that provides year-dated facts from AI History use the [Alexa Skills Kit (ASK)](https://developer.amazon.com/alexa-skills-kit) - a current state of the art API for building voice systems.

+### Bookworm
+use IBM Watson's NLP Services to create a simple question-answering system